DamianBudelewski/shinyproxy-provisioning/README.md

 > **Note:**
 >
-> - Authentication to ARM is done using **azure cli**, cloning this repo and then using terraform to deploy resources.
+> - Authentication to ARM is done using **azure cli** which authenticate terraform automaticly.
 If you want to provide authentication inside terraform template, you have to add provider section inside main.tf site.
 > - Docker app image is stored on **private** Azure Container Registry.
 To recreate environment deployed with ansible, you have to create your own ACR or change playbook to use docker hub instead and push your image there.

 ### 1. Building application
 Definition of Docker image is created in `app/Dockerfile`.
-To build this image run `docker build -t nycmetrovis .` inside app folder.
+To build this image run `docker build -t bitcoingoogletrends .` inside app folder.
 In this project I've configured pipeline for building this app.
-Every change on app folder, triggers build of docker image on Azure DevOps platform, and after successful build, image is deployed to Azure Container Registry `shinyappsacr.azurecr.io/nycmetrovis:TAG`.
+Every change on app folder, triggers build of docker image on Azure DevOps platform, and after successful build, image is deployed to Azure Container Registry `shinyappsacr.azurecr.io/bitcoingoogletrends:TAG`.
 Definition of azure pipeline is stored in  `azure-pipelines.yml` file.

 ### 2. Creating infrastructure
 Inside terraform directory, initialize project with `terraform init` cmd and if you will see information similar to this `Terraform has been successfully initialized!` you can move on.
 Create execution plan with `terraform plan` command.
 After a while you should see quite big output containing every resource that is planned to be deployed.
 In our case it's 9 resources.
 Last what we have to do is to apply this plan with `terraform apply`.
 After successful deployment you should get public ip address and fqdn name of created virtual machine.